Take your vacation on the road this summer

 Whether you’re traveling by air, cruise ship, car or foot, proper packing is essential.
 And camping is no exception.
 While it may seem there’s an endless amount of space in your temporary home on wheels, you’ll find that it fills up fast if you don’t pack smart.

-“Less is more,” Pickett explains.
+“Less is more,” Kina explains.
 “Our first adventure, we massively overpacked.
 As it turns out, you don’t need much when it comes to clothing.
 Make a list of where you’re going and bring the basics for every situation and weather event: heat, cold, rain and mud.
 The same advice for sports: biking, fishing, lake and mountain gear.”

 Lock down your destination in advance

 Anyone who’s ever sat behind the wheel of a vehicle pulling a trailer knows that the last thing you want is to be looking for street signs on busy or narrow roads.
 And a wrong turn can be a big headache if you have to back up a camper trailer.
-To avoid that, Pickett recommends researching your destinations prior to departure — both the campgrounds themselves and the routes to get there.
+To avoid that, Kina recommends researching your destinations prior to departure — both the campgrounds themselves and the routes to get there.
 Plus, now more than ever, campgrounds are booking up long ahead of time.

 Fun for the whole family

 Camping can be a great way for a whole family to vacation more affordably, rather than staying in hotels.
 And while the goal is to spend time outdoors, indoor entertainment options for the whole family are important, too.
-Pickett and his family bring games, books, drawing supplies, building blocks and even a micro projector.
+Kina and his family bring games, books, drawing supplies, building blocks and even a micro projector.
 “We have movie nights when the weather is yucky,” he says.

 Dinner, alfresco style